SoilRos/dune-copasi/README.md

 # install dune-copasi (this operation may requiere sudo)
 ./dune-common/bin/dunecontrol --only=dune-copasi bexec make install

-# if you do not want to install dune-copasi system wide, you can set
+# if you do not want to install dune-copasi system-wide, you can set
 # the CMAKE_INSTALL_PREFIX to a non restricted folder
 # see https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html

 # remove source and build files